Call us for a

 Why use dogs?

 They are not only better, but faster, more efficient, and less intrusive than any other inspection method.
 Scientists have yet to create a more accurate, effective and portable sniffing machine.
-The use of detection canines in the workplace or in the private sector is intended to provide a further deterrent to the possession, use, or sales of contraband on the job.
+The use of detection canines is intended to provide a further deterrent to the possession, use, or sales of contraband on the job.
 Our Contraband Detection Canine Services program provides routine inspections of areas such as lockers, workstations, common areas, and parking lots.
-These inspections, conducted randomly, ensure consistency as to areas searched.
-Typically, when a qualifying odor is detected, the canine will paw at the scent location of the contraband's most recent and/or greatest concentration.
-Sometimes the canine alerts or indicates at a seemingly drug-free area, but in fact, the canine is detecting a site whereon contraband previously rested or was present.
-The canine is able to detect these residual odors for a period of time after the contraband has been removed.

 What breeds of dogs do you use?

 We typically used hunting or herding breeds.
 These types of dogs often have the high hunt and prey drives that we like to see.
-Currently we have a Springer Spaniel and a Golden Retriever.
+Currently we have a Springer Spaniel, Golden Retriever, and a Yellow Labrador Retriever.

 Who certifies your competency?